sysbiolux/IDARE-QuickStart/README.md

 ##Part3: Subnetwork Generation

 This tutorial is independent on the first 2 tutorials.
-It is however strongly recommended to add the SBML annotation and to set up the network for use with idare prior to creating subnetworks.
+It is however strongly recommended to add the SBML annotation and to set up the network for use with IDARE prior to creating subnetworks.
 SBML annotation can e.g. not be carried out for subnetworks and gene nodes will therefore not be included in a subnetwork, when added to the parental network.

 #### Create Networks for the External compartment and the cytosol